vanchoy/JavaScript-object-create/README.md

 # object.create
-JavaScript creating objects - object.create
+JavaScript creating objects - How to create objects that inherit from a prototype with 'object.create' method.